Amarra S Amarra S

 Three sentinels did not rise again.

-And Ember’s High Regent, once known to walk unarmoured among their people, was carried from the inner chamber with wounds no salve could swiftly mend.
+And Ember’s High Regent, once known to walk unarmoured among her people, was carried from the inner chamber with wounds no salve could swiftly mend.

 It was the first time a Regent had bled by the hand of another Court.